Abby Dahlkemper: North Carolina Courage

 Dahlkemper became part of the North Carolina Courage in 2017 after the Western New York Flash was sold to the owners of North Carolina FC.
 She played every minute for the Courage in 2017 helping them win the NWSL Shield.
 Dahlkemper was named to the 2017 NWSL Best XI.
 Dahlkemper was voted NWSL Defender of the Year for the 2017 Season.

 In 2018 Dahlkemper played 19 regular season games for North Carolina.
 She was an important part of North Carolina's defense which broke the record for fewest goals conceded and repeated as NWSL Shield winners.
-She was named to the 2018 NWSL Best XI and was a finalist for Defender of the year.
+She was named to the 2018 NWSL Best XI and was a finalist for Defender of the Year, losing to her Courage teammate Abby Erceg.
 North Carolina won the 2018 NWSL Championship with a 3–0 win over Portland, and didn't concede any goals in the playoffs.

 Manchester City

-On January 16, 2021, Dahlkemper joined Manchester City of the English FA WSL on a two and a half year deal, becoming the third American international to sign for the club during the 2020–21 season following Sam Mewis and Rose Lavelle's arrivals in summer.
+On January 16, 2021, Dahlkemper joined Manchester City of the English FA WSL on a two-and-a-half-year deal, becoming the third American international to sign for the club during the 2020–21 season following Sam Mewis and Rose Lavelle's arrivals in summer.

 On August 20, 2021, Manchester City announced that Dahlkemper had left the club.